Global Network for Advanced Management (GNAM)

 Member schools have worked cooperatively on a variety of projects that cumulatively have reached thousands of students.
 Through Global Network Weeks, students pursue intensive study at another Global Network school and gain exposure to new business environments.
 Global Network Courses are online for-credit courses that enable students around the world to learn from faculty experts and collaborate on team projects.
 The Global Network also leverages its access to faculty, students, and alumni in hundreds of countries to take the pulse of the business community on issues of worldwide significance through periodic surveys.
-Furthermore, the network awards a Certificate of Excellence in Global Business to leaders who pursue executive education through member schools.

 In addition to the Yale School of Management, Global Network members include:

 - EGADE Business School, Tecnológico de Monterrey Mexico

 - FGV Escola de Administração de Empresas de São Paulo Brazil